- Equipment List

 - How to ferry across currents

-Full Itinerary – PDF: Course Itinerary – Sea Kayaking Level 2 Skills
+Full Itinerary – PDF: Itinerary for Sea Kayaking Level 2 Skills

 Please read the equipment list below carefully, as it indicates what Ocean River Sport will provide you on this overnight program in moderate sea conditions.
 A link to the comprehensive equipment list follows; please refer to it for a list of all items we recommend to ensure a safe and comfortable experience.
 Ocean River Sports stocks many of the items listed.
 If you need advice or would like to purchase gear, please check out our online store and read our Kayak Camping Gear List entry in the Compass Blog.